Robust Routing Made Easy: Introduction

-\subparagraph*{The Challenge.} The task we set out for ourselves is the following.
-We are given a synchronous network $G=(V,E)$ and a routing scheme.
-We seek to allocate additional resources (nodes, edges) to the network and provide a corresponding routing strategy to simulate the routing scheme on the original network despite non-benign node failures.
-The goals are to (i) use little additional resources, (ii) maximize the probability of uniformly independently random node failures the network is likely to withstand, (iii) ensure that the transformation is simple to implement, and (iv) interferes as little as possible with the existing system design and operation, e.g., does not change the reinforced system's specification.
-Note that both (iii) and (iv) are crucial for practical utility; significant refactoring of existing systems and/or accommodating substantial design constraints is rarely affordable.
+More specifically, we are given a network $G=(V,E)$ and a routing scheme, i.e., a set of routes in $G$.
+We seek to reinforce the network $G$ by allocating additional resources, in terms of nodes and edges, and to provide a corresponding routing strategy to simulate the routing scheme on the original network despite non-benign node failures.

+The main goal is to maximize the probability that the network withstands failures (in particular, random failures of entire nodes), while minimizing the resource overhead.
+Furthermore, we want to ensure that the network transformation is simple to implement, and that it interferes as little as possible with the existing system design and operation, e.g., it does not change the reinforced system's specification.

+Toward this goal, in this paper, we make a number of simplifying assumptions.
+First and most notably, we assume independent failures, that is, we aim at masking faults with little or no correlation among each other.
+Theoretically, this is motivated by the fact that guaranteeing full functionality despite having $f$ adversarially placed faults trivially requires redundancy (e.g., node degrees) larger than $f$.
+There is also practical motivation to consider independent faults: many distributed systems proactively avoid fault clusters \cite{feldmann2016netco,scheideler2005spread} and there is also empirical evidence that in certain scenarios, failures are only weakly correlated \cite{lee2010diverse}.